Interaction graphs of isomorphic automata networks II: universal dynamics: Almost universal functions

 \begin{theorem}[\cite{G18rank}] Let $n\geq 1$, $q\geq 2$ and let $G$ be a digraph on $[n]$.
 If $G$ is $q$-permutable, then $G$ is coverable, and the converse holds for $q\geq 3$ but fails for $q=2$. \end{theorem}

 For a given alphabet size $q\geq 4$, let $d$ be the largest divisor of $q$ or $q+1$ such that $4\leq d^2\leq q$; it exists since one of $q,q+1$ is even.
 If $d\geq 3$ then, by Theorems~\ref{thm:d-permutable} and \ref{thm:G18}, there exists $f\in F(n,q)$ such that $\G(f)$ contains all the coverable digraphs on $[n]$: this improves Theorem~\ref{thm:Hamiltonian2} since Hamiltonian digraphs are coverable.
 But even for very large $q$, we can have $d=2$.
 It is for instance the case if $q$ and $(q+1)/2$ are primes, and that an infinity of such $q$ exists is a difficult open problem (related to Dickson's conjecture).
-Actually, for $q\neq 7,9,17$, we have $d=2$ if and only if one the following two condition is true: (1) $p$ and $(p+1)/2$ are primes; (2) $p/2$ is prime and $p+1$ is prime or the square of a prime.
-However, if $d=2$ then, by Theorems~\ref{thm:d-permutable}, there exists $f\in F(n,q)$ such that $\G(f)$ contains all the $2$-permutable digraphs on $[n]$; this is still a large family of coverable digraphs since we prove the following:
+Actually, for $q\neq 7,9,17$, we have $d=2$ if and only if one of the following two conditions is true: (1) $p$ and $(p+1)/2$ are primes; (2) $p/2$ is prime and $p+1$ is prime or the square of a prime.
+However, if $d=2$ then, by Theorem~\ref{thm:d-permutable}, there exists $f\in F(n,q)$ such that $\G(f)$ contains all the $2$-permutable digraphs on $[n]$; this is still a large family of coverable digraphs since we prove the following (this is a restatement of Lemma~\ref{lem:2-permutable_intro} from the introduction):

 \begin{lemma} Almost all coverable digraphs are $2$-permutable. \end{lemma}

 This completes Gadouleau's theorem, and since almost all digraphs are coverable, this gives an alternative proof of Theorem~\ref{thm:almost_universal} for $q\geq 4$.